git-for-windows/git-for-windows.github.io/FAQ.md

 NOTE: Git for Windows version [2.10.0](https://github.com/git-for-windows/git/releases/tag/v2.10.0.windows.1) was the last version supporting Windows XP and Server 2003.
 ***

-Windows XP and Windows Server 2003 are long past their end of life, hence support for these versions was dropped from Git for Windows 2.10.1 and later.
-This limitation is inherited by Git's use of MSYS2, which in turn inherited it from [Cygwin](https://cygwin.com/ml/cygwin/2015-08/msg00446.html).
+Windows 7, 8, XP and Windows Server 2003 are long past their end of life, hence support for these versions was dropped from Git for Windows 2.47.0 and later.
+This limitation is inherited by Git's use of MSYS2, which in turn inherited it from Cygwin (see [this](https://inbox.sourceware.org/cygwin/announce.20150826093214.GA1136@calimero.vinschen.de/) and [this](https://inbox.sourceware.org/cygwin/Zae9oMoQX5vyP6Gh@calimero.vinschen.de/) mail).

 More information here: [Git for Windows' prerequisites](https://gitforwindows.org/requirements.html).